-Smart & impactful words to use in online property marketing
+Words to use in online property marketing

 Use “you” as your pronoun in any descriptive sentences to give the reader a sense of ownership already.
 Write like you are talking to a person who will probably move in.
 “You will see breathtaking mountain views from your kitchen.”
 “You can get to the freeway in just five minutes.”